 We are a provider of outdoor products and accessories used in the shooting, hunting, and rugged outdoor markets.
-We design, source, distribute, and manufacture innovative, high-quality products under 20 brand names in two divisions: Outdoor Products & Accessories and Electro-Optics.
+We design, source, distribute, and manufacture innovative, high-quality products under 20 brand names.

-In our Outdoor Products & Accessories division, we offer an extensive array of products, including shooting and field rests, gunsmithing tools, knives and cutting tools, gun vises, hearing protection, camping and survival gear, case tumblers, and vault accessories.
-Since 2011, we have introduced over 1,000 variations of accessories products and we currently hold more than 110 patents.
-Our Outdoor Products & Accessories division has grown primarily through organic initiatives focusing on new product introductions each year but has also grown through strategic acquisitions.
-Our brand portfolio includes the highly regarded Caldwell line of shooting supplies, which has provided shooting accessories for more than 17 years.
-We also sell products under other brand names, including Wheeler, Tipton, Frankford Arsenal, Schrade, Imperial, Uncle Henry, Bubba Blade, UST, KeyGear, Lockdown, Hooyman, BOG-POD, and Golden Rod.
-Finally, several of the registered trademarks in our firearm business, including the S&W logo, the script "Smith & Wesson", the "M&P" logo, the script "Thompson/Center Arms" and the script "Performance Center" are well known and have a reputation for quality, value, and trustworthiness in the accessories industry.
+Our extensive array of products include shooting and field rests, reloading products, gunsmithing tools, knives and cutting tools, fishing gear, gun vises, laser sighting products, optics, and tactical lighting systems, hearing protection, camping and survival gear, and vault accessories.
+Since 2011, we have introduced over 1,500 variations of outdoor products and accessories products and we currently hold more than 224 patents.
+Some notable products that we introduced in fiscal 2019 include the Caldwell Hydrosled, the Frankford M-Press, and the BOG Deathgrip, as well as a new line of Crimson Trace branded sights and scopes.
+We have grown our Outdoor Products & Accessories business inorganically through strategic acquisitions and sustained organic growth to foster meaningful new product introductions each year.
+Our portfolio includes highly regarded brands such as the Caldwell line of shooting supplies, which has provided shooting accessories for more than 20 years, and Crimson Trace, which has provided laser lighting systems for nearly 25 years.
+We also sell products under other brand names, including Wheeler, Tipton, Frankford Arsenal, Schrade, Imperial, Uncle Henry, BUBBA, UST, Lockdown, Hooyman, BOG, Old Timer, LaserLyte, and KeyGear.
+Finally, several of the registered trademarks in our firearm business, including the S&W logo, the script "Smith & Wesson", the "M&P" logo, the script "Thompson/Center Arms", and the script "Performance Center" are well known and have a reputation for quality, value, and trustworthiness in the accessories industry.
 As a result of the sourcing and development skills of the Outdoor Products & Accessories division, we have reduced our licensing activity and are internally developing and marketing products featuring those strong brands.
+In addition, our brand lane structure enables us to focus on modernizing and upgrading our brands through initiatives developed by our internal marketing, sales, and e-commerce teams.

-As noted above, we have built the Outdoor Products & Accessories division both organically and inorganically.
-In fiscal 2015, we acquired BTI, a leading provider of hunting and shooting accessories, which was designed to expand our presence in the firearm accessories and rugged outdoor markets and leverage BTI's broad portfolio of hunting and shooting accessories brands that are popular with consumers.
-In fiscal 2017, we expanded our Outdoor Products & Accessories division by acquiring the net assets of Taylor Brands, LLC and Ultimate Survival Technologies, Inc. Taylor Brands, LLC which has been integrated into our Battenfeld Technologies business and operates from Columbia, Missouri, is a leading provider of high-quality knives, specialty tools, and accessories.
-Ultimate Survival Technologies, Inc., based in Jacksonville, Florida, now operating as Ultimate Survival Technologies, LLC, or UST, is a provider of high quality survival and camping equipment, including LED lights, all-weather fire starters, unbreakable signal mirrors, premium outdoor cutting tools, first aid kits, survival kits, and camp kitchen products.
+As noted above, we have built Outdoor Products & Accessories both organically and inorganically.
+In fiscal 2015, we acquired BTI, a leading provider of hunting and shooting accessories, in order to expand our presence in the firearm accessories and rugged outdoor markets and leverage BTI's broad portfolio of hunting and shooting accessories brands that are popular with consumers.
+In fiscal 2017, we expanded our Outdoor Products & Accessories portfolio into the laser sighting market with the acquisition of Crimson Trace Corporation.
+Crimson Trace, based in Wilsonville, Oregon, is a leader in laser sighting and tactical lighting systems and an important supplier to our firearm business.
+In addition, in fiscal 2017, we expanded our Outdoor Products & Accessories portfolio by acquiring the net assets of Taylor Brands, LLC and Ultimate Survival Technologies, Inc. Taylor Brands, LLC which has been integrated into our BTI business and operates from Columbia, Missouri, is a leading provider of high-quality knives, specialty tools, and accessories.
+Ultimate Survival Technologies, Inc., based in Jacksonville, Florida, now operating as Ultimate Survival Technologies, LLC, or UST, is a provider of high-quality survival and camping equipment, including LED lights, all-weather fire starters, unbreakable signal mirrors, premium outdoor cutting tools, first aid kits, survival kits, and camp kitchen products.
+In fiscal 2018, we purchased Bubba Blade branded products, a provider of premium branded sports knives and tools for fishing and hunting.
+In fiscal 2019, we further expanded our Outdoor Products & Accessories portfolio by acquiring LaserLyte branded products, which includes laser training and sighting products for the consumer market.